President Meric Gertler, PhD, FRSC, FAcSS, FBA, MCIP

-His research has attracted $8.4 million in external funding and he has published six books including Manufacturing Culture: the Institutional Geography of Industrial Practice, and Innovation and Social Learning, the latter co-edited with Professor David Wolfe.
+His research has attracted $8.4 million in external funding and he has published seven books including Manufacturing Culture: the Institutional Geography of Industrial Practice, and Innovation and Social Learning, the latter co-edited with Professor David Wolfe.

 Professor Gertler’s more than 80 journal articles and book chapters have had significant impact in his field and have led him to be one of Canada’s most highly cited geographers.
 He is co-editor of the widely used Oxford Handbook of Economic Geography and winner of Choice Magazine’s “Outstanding Academic Book” award.
 He has held visiting appointments at Oxford University, University College London, UCLA, and the University of Oslo.
 He won the 2007 Award for Scholarly Distinction from the Canadian Association of Geographers.
 Professor Gertler was also a member of the Expert Panel on Business Innovation established by the Council of Canadian Academies, which published its landmark report “Innovation and Business Strategy: Why Canada Falls Short” to wide acclaim in 2009.

 A graduate of McMaster University (BA), the University of California, Berkeley (MCP) and Harvard University (PhD), he was awarded an honorary doctor of philosophy from Lund University, Sweden for his exceptional contributions to the fields of economic geography and regional development.
-In the same year, he was made an Academician of the Academy of Social Sciences (UK) and a Corresponding Fellow of the British Academy.
+He is a Fellow of the Academy of Social Sciences (UK) and a Corresponding Fellow of the British Academy.
 Gertler received the 2014 Distinguished Alumni Award from the University of California, Berkeley and the 2014 Distinguished Scholarship Honor from the Association of American Geographers (AAG).